 Sprawling views of breathtaking natural beauty and a sea that’s bathwater warm.
-That’s been the experience for the Labonte family, who have a lot in a new Honduras development called Njoi Santa Fe Beach Residences in Honduras.
+That’s been the experience for the Labonte family, who have a lot in a new Honduras real estate development called Njoi Santa Fe Beach Residences in Honduras.

 Canadian Real Estate Wealth - Casting Your Net Worlwidepublished in Canadian Real Estate Wealth, February 26, 2014

 A second home is more than just a sunny place to go on vacation - it can also be a sound investment.

 The potential of seeing a vacation getaway turn into a money-maker is part of what's bringing real estate buyers to a project in Honduras.

 Atropical paradise awaits at Njoi Trujillo Beach Residences, an exclusive gated real estate community located on the coast of Honduras.
 Gino Santarossa— a senior partner of Njoi Trujillo, which is behind the Canadian-developed project and includes cosenior partners Cristina Santarossa and Paul and Lucia Todos—says Njoi Trujillo Beach Residences offers an opportunity to buy a lot in an up and coming resort area.

 A region with plenty to offer now - and getting better.

 That's how Allen and Renee Tuleck feel about the burgeoning Trujillo Beach in Honduras.